Connectors

 }

 When the gateway is unreachable, the bridge honors the configured fail mode: FAIL_MODE=closed throws (fail closed); FAIL_MODE=open allows.
-Because the thrown Error is authoritative, OpenCode genuinely supports fail-closed — unlike the shell-hook connectors that can only fail open when their host process has already cached the hook path.
+The bridge's thrown Error is authoritative for tool.execute.before.

 Local surfaces